art-institute-of-chicago/my-museum-tour/README.md

 - Behaviours (e.g. `pinboard`) are referenced here, but are defined in artic.edu
 - Events (e.g. `page:updated`) are referenced here, but are defined in artic.edu

+## Configuration

+The `<CustomToursBuilder />` React component can take in two `props`.

+- `apiSaveEndpoint` (optional) - which should be the path to the `custom-tours` save endpoint.
+If not provided it will default to `/api/v1/custom-tours`
+- `heroImageId` (optional) - which should be a string forming part of a IIIF image identifier that will be concatenated into a IIIF URL.
+If not provided there will be no hero image rendered on the customization screen.

 ## Requirements

 - [Node.js / npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)